UBC-Thunderbots/Software/docs/architecture-and-design.md

 # Visualizer
 The `Visualizer` is exactly what it sounds like: A visualizion of our [AI](#ai).
 It provides a GUI that shows us the state of the `World` as the [Backend](#backend) sees it, and is also able to display extra information that the [AI](#ai) would like to show.
 For example, it can show the planned paths of each friendly robot on the field, or highlight which enemy robots it thinks are a threat.
 Furthermore, it displays any warnings and status messages from the robots, such as if a robot is low on battery.

-The `Visualizer` also lets us control the [AI](#ai) by setting `Parameters` (TODO: link here).
+The `Visualizer` also lets us control the [AI](#ai) by setting [Dynamic Parameters](#dynamic-parameters).
 Through the `Visualizer`, we can manually choose what strategy the [AI](#ai) should use, what team we think we are playing as, and tune more granular behavior such as how close an enemy must be to the ball before we consider them a threat.